software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 Callback called with screen title and URL when the webview successfully loads.

 - url
-- title – web page title
+- title – web page

+Note: When the title of a webpage is empty, the native WebView on Android resolves the title to the URL.
+This is not the case with WKWebView on iOS, which properly sets the title value.
+To override this behavior, you can set the title to a special whitespace character, for example, to [\&#65279;](https://stackoverflow.com/questions/42365138/empty-html-page-title).

 ### `onError`